 - (1) The following table sets out: - (a) decisions made under these regulations that are reviewable under this Part (reviewable decisions); and - (b) who is eligible to apply for review of a reviewable decision (the eligible person).

-Item Regulation under which reviewable decision is made Eligible person in relation to reviewable decision High risk work licences 1.
-89 - Refusal to grant licence Applicant r n/ n
+Item Regulation under which reviewable Eligible person in relation to decision is made reviewable decision High risk work licences

+3. 98 - Refusal to issue replacement Licence holder licence document